-Okoy or Ukoy (Shrimp and Vegetable Fritters) are lightly battered, crispy fritters paired with a spicy vinegar dipping sauce.
-They're delicious and easy to make with so many options.
+Ukoy, or okoy, are shrimp and vegetable fritters that are lightly battered and fried, then paired with a spicy vinegar dipping sauce.
+They're so delicious and easy to make with so many options available!

 Jump to: